 When the meeting was underway a discussion ensued regarding who was eligible to vote and who was not eligible to vote at the annual election.
 A motion was made by the chief to postpone the election for one month until the bylaws could be looked at by a committee and the town counsel to review the bylaws.
 The motion did not pass.
 Unfortunately, with the motion not passing this resulted in the election of a new chief.
 Just one more year, that’s all Chief Curtin asked for.

 It’s not all about the title of fire chief.
 While the title is a tremendous honor, I am sure many people don’t realize that it’s not just about responding to the call, and saving lives and buildings.
-There are hours devoted to making sure that firefighters are conforming to all of the new state safety regulations and assuring that firefighters have the right equipment, and training, to perform their duties and ensure their safety and the safety of others.

 Chief Curtin has built a terrific camaraderie with the fire chiefs and the many members of the other departments in the county.
 The majority of these volunteer departments in the county are dependent on fundraising to keep them operating and providing fire and EMS protection for their town.
 Tyringham is no exception.
 Jim has always made it a point to support all of the surrounding towns in their annual fund-raising events as he knows how important it is to support these departments.
 I hope this outpouring of support continues for these surrounding mutual aid companies.